 NIMBioS Adaptive Management Webinar Series

-Due to coronavirus concerns, the NIMBioS Adaptive Management Tutorial, originally scheduled as an in-person event in April, will be conducted remotely.
-There will be two webinars each evening for which participants will register.
+Due to coronavirus concerns, the NIMBioS Adaptive Management Tutorial, originally scheduled as an in-person event in April, was conducted remotely.
+There were two webinars each evening for which participants registered.

 - Iadine Chadés, Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia

 - Paul L. Fackler, Agricultural & Resource Economics, North Carolina State Univ.